For the 2012 - 2013 academic year, applications, budgets, and applicable materials are due by 5:00PM on each of the following dates:

 Eligible applicants (see below) may apply for funding for such expenses as materials, supplies, entrance fees, and transportation that are integral to the development, implementation or evaluation of qualifying projects.
 Salaries, stipends, conference fees and artists' fees are currently ineligible for support.

-Below is the list of all of the applicable materials that must be turned in to the Office of Community Engagement (Bunting 340) by 5:00 PM on the grant deadline:
+Below is the list of all of the downloadable applicable materials that must be turned in to the CAP/OCE office (Bunting 340) by 5:00 PM on the grant deadline:

 - Grant Application

-- Project Budget (Using the required format) [PDF Format] [EXCEL Format]
+- Project Budget (Using the required format) [PDF Version] [Excel Version]

 - Reference Letters and Supporting Documentation (Optional)

-Attention Applicants: Do NOT fill out application using Adobe Preview.
+Attention Applicants: Do not fill out application using Adobe Preview.
 Your application will not be saved properly.
-Application must be filled out using Adobe Reader.
-Please download a free copy here.
+Application must be downloaded and filled out using Adobe Acrobat Reader.
+You can download a free copy here.

-Who is eligible to apply for a Community Engagement Grant?
+Who is eligible to apply for student grants?

-What types of projects qualify for a Community Engagement Grant?
+What types of projects qualify for a grant?

 Where does this funding come from?